 If you follow real estate investing websites or podcasts, you’ve likely heard the term “house hacking.”
 Put simply, house hacking means having tenants pay your mortgage while you live in that house, too.

 For example, if you own a duplex and wanted to pursue a house hacking strategy, you could live in one of the two units while renting out the other.
-If properly analyzed, house hacking deals will allow you to live in a place for free (and potentially generate some additional cash flow).
+If properly analyzed, house hacking deals will allow you to live in a place for free (and potentially generate additional cash flow).
 In other words, if your mortgage and associated expenses on this duplex were $1,500 per month and you rented the second unit out for $1,500 while living in the first unit, you’d be a successful house hacker.

 However, veterans should recognize that this isn’t an all-or-nothing strategy.
 Even if you rented that second unit for $1,000, you’re still coming out ahead, as a tenant would be subsidizing two thirds of your property expenses.